whatisnuclear/website/_news/2023-07-03-film-about-pm1-microreactor-in-wyoming.md

 We're **extremely** excited to announce the first of _four_ historical nuclear films in our latest batch of 4K digitizations from 16mm film at the National Archives.
-It features the 1 MWe **PM-1 military microreactor** that the US Army manufactured and tested in a factory, disassembled and air-lifted to the closest airfield by C-130, trucked to site, re-assembled, and then powered a remote Cold War radar station back in 1962.
+It features the 1 MWe **PM-1 military microreactor**, a small modular reactor that the US Army manufactured and tested in a factory, disassembled into 16 modules, and air-lifted to the closest airfield by C-130, trucked to site, re-assembled, and then powered a remote Cold War radar station back in 1962.
+It had direct air cooling, meaning it did not need to be near any water supply.
+It was designed to be disassembled, moved, and re-assembled as necessary.
+No field welding was needed for re-assembly.
 It was a PWR that could be operated by a crew of 2.

 <figure>
 <div class="ratio ratio-16x9">